SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/06-Summary.md

 - Inheritance and interfaces

-- How to achieve abstraction
+- How to use abstraction

 - What interfaces are